Relic Neutrino Helicity Evolution in Galactic Magnetic Field and Its Implications: Theoretical Background

-Propagating in a magnetic field, the neutrino spin vector rotates in its rest frame \cite{Baym:2020riw}\cite{Baym:2021ksj}:
+Propagating in a magnetic field, the neutrino spin vector rotates in its rest frame \cite{PhysRevLett.45.963,Baym:2020riw,Baym:2021ksj}:

-where $\vec{B} $ represents the magnetic field vector in its rest frame, $\tau$ is the neutrino proper time, ${\mathbf{\mu}}_{\nu} $ is the diagonal magnetic moment of the Dirac neutrino, expressed in Bohr magnetons, $\mu_{B}=1.4$MHz/Gauss.
-In the (extended) standard model \cite{Fujikawa:1980yx}:
+where $\vec{B} $ represents the magnetic field vector in its rest frame, $\tau$ is the neutrino proper time, and ${\mathbf{\mu}}_{\nu} $ is the diagonal magnetic moment of the Dirac neutrino, expressed in Bohr magnetons, $\mu_{B}=1.4$ MHz/Gauss.